MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ConnectorFeedback.md

 For non-Microsoft-owned connectors, support and troubleshooting asks should go to the connector owner through their support channels.
 For example, for a Contoso-owned connector, you should submit a request through the Contoso support channels.

-You may also engage the Power Query community resources indicated above for Microsoft-owned connectors, in case a member of the community is able to assist.
+You may also engage the Power Query community resources indicated above for Microsoft-owned connectors, in case a member of the community can assist.

 ### Submitting feedback

-As non-Microsoft-owned connectors are managed and updated by the respective connector owner, feedback on connectors should be sent directly to the connector owner.
+As non-Microsoft-owned connectors are managed and updated by the respective connector owner, feedback should be sent directly to the connector owner.
 For example, to submit feedback about a Contoso-owned connector, you should directly submit feedback to Contoso.